Blog

 Pricing

-• Pro ($12/month): Unlimited slides, AI content generation, PowerPoint import/export, viewer analytics, and access to a presentation inspiration library
+• Pro ($12/month): Unlimited slides, AI content generation, PowerPoint import/export, viewer analytics, inspiration library

-• Team ($50/user/month): All Pro features plus Salesforce integration, collaborative workspace, custom themes, centralized template library, shared asset library, SAML SSO, and priority support.
+• Team ($50/user/month): All Pro features, plus Salesforce integration, team workspace, custom themes, SAML SSO, priority support

 4. Tome AI: Designed for storytellers who prefer scrollable formats